Mschlei-48/Mschlei-48/README.md

 - 👋 Hi, I am Mishi Makade.
 In Github I am @Maschlei-48
-- 👀 I’m interested in problems faced by the health sector and image processing.
+- 👀 I’m interested in problems faced by the health sector, image processing and encryption algorithms.
 In my leisure time I like learning new data science skills and aplying them to solve real world problems.
 - 🌱 I’m currently persuing an Honours degree in Data Science.
 - 📫 How to reach me: